zendesk/curly/README.md

 end
 ```

+The identifier is separated from the component name with a dot.

-### Variable attributes
+### Attributes

-In addition to [a parameter](#parameterized-variables), Curly variables can be annotated
+In addition to [an identifier](#identifiers), Curly components can be annotated
 with *attributes*.
-These are key-value pairs that affect how a variable is rendered.
+These are key-value pairs that affect how a component is rendered.

 The syntax is reminiscent of HMTL: